 HSI Mapping Capability in the Primary Flight Display

-To better visualize en route nearby flight navigation features, the G5000 allows a HSI map overlay within the primary flight display.
+To better visualize en route nearby flight navigation features, the G5000 allows an HSI map overlay within the primary flight display.

 Safe Ground Operation with Garmin SafeTaxi® and SurfaceWatch™

-For thousands of airports across the United States, Garmin’s SafeTaxi® feature shows your airplane position on the field in relation to hot spots, intersections and taxiways.
+Garmin’s SafeTaxi® feature shows your airplane position on the field in relation to hot spots, intersections, and taxiways for thousands of airports across the United States.
 This can help you navigate unfamiliar or busy airports in a safer and more efficient manner.

 Garmin’s SurfaceWatch™ enhances SafeTaxi® by allowing surveillance of all vehicles and aircraft within the airport.
 In addition, this feature provides runway identification and alerting to help prevent taking off on the wrong runway or takeoff on a taxiway.

 The Garmin G5000 has Garmin’s FliteCharts® as a standard feature.
 Operators can also choose the option of including ChartView™ from Jeppesen.
 Charts are geo-referenced and can be viewed across all three displays.